 Medicare Advantage Open Enrollment Period

-If you have a Medicare Advantage plan, be sure you understand the Medicare Advantage Open Enrollment Period (MA OEP).
-The MA OEP lets you make a one-time election to leave a Medicare Advantage plan, switch to a different Medicare Advantage plan, or go back to Original Medicare (Part A and Part B) with or without a Part D plan.
-You can also take advantage of the MA OEP if you're newly eligible for Medicare Part A and Part B. You can do this from January 1 through March 31, 2022.
+If you have a Medicare Advantage plan, make sure you understand the Medicare Advantage Open Enrollment Period (MA OEP).
+The MA OEP lets you make a one-time election to leave a Medicare Advantage plan, switch to a different Medicare Advantage plan, or go back to Original Medicare (Part A and Part B) with or without a prescription drug plan.
+You can also take advantage of the MA OEP if you're newly eligible for Original Medicare.
+You can do this from January 1 through March 31, 2023.

-If you choose to go back to Original Medicare, you have until March 31, 2022 to enroll in a Part D plan if you leave a Medicare Advantage plan with drug coverage and won't have prescription drug coverage with your new Medicare Advantage plan.
+If you choose to go back to Original Medicare, you have until March 31, 2023 to enroll in a prescription drug plan if you leave a Medicare Advantage plan with drug coverage and won't have prescription drug coverage with your new Medicare Advantage plan.

 Explore the Medicare Advantage, Medicare prescription drug and Medicare Supplement plans available in your area.